The 90-Day Rule in Europe: What Americans Need to Know

 The 90-day rule is designed for tourism, not relocation.

 If you are planning to build a life in France, the rule simply marks the boundary between visiting and living.
+Understanding the visa process becomes essential.

 How to Move to France from the US